Skip to main content

 Publish the website

-Re-generate the Doxygen pages
+Regenerate the Doxygen pages

-Run the doxygen npm script:
+Execute the doxygen npm script:

-npm run doxygen -C website
+npm --prefix ~/Work/micro-os-plus/micro-test-plus-xpack.git/website run doxygen

 Prepare the website

-• switch to the xpack-development branch
+• Switch to the xpack-development branch

-npm run website-generate-commons -C website
+npm --prefix ~/Work/micro-os-plus/micro-test-plus-xpack.git/website run website-generate-commons

-• commit all changes
+• Commit all changes

 Build the static website locally

-Validate the website content in a local build via the npm build script:
+Validate the website content by performing a local build using the npm build script:

-npm run build -C website
+npm --prefix ~/Work/micro-os-plus/micro-test-plus-xpack.git/website run build

 Publish the website

-The website branch may be subsequently updated, as long as the version in package.json is not changed.
+The website branch may be subsequently updated, provided the version in package.json remains unchanged.

-Check the result at https://micro-os-plus.github.io/micro-test-plus-xpack/.
+Verify the result at https://micro-os-plus.github.io/micro-test-plus-xpack/.

 Final updates